ashi009/bestroutetb/README.md

 To achieve the goal, this project using dynamic programming algorithm to find out the most optimized route table.

+We can prove that, the generated route table is the smallest one based on the given restrictions.

 For further detail: http://ashi009.tumblr.com/post/36581070478/vpn